DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

      new MotorDriver(11, 13, UNUSED_PIN, UNUSED_PIN, A1, 2.99, 2000, UNUSED_PIN)

 This will us pin 3 for Enable and 12 for signal, which will use the "High Accuracy" waveform.
 You could use other pins that line up together if you like and use "Standard" accuracy (TODO: Link to note explaining high accuracy).
-Upload the sketch to your arduino.
+Upload the sketch to your Arduino.
 If you need help on how to upload a sketch, see :doc:`Getting Started <../../get-started/index>`

 ***TODO: organize the above and add pictures***